demure/dotfiles/README.md

 * Decided to declare my `$PATH` with everything I want **12NOV2014**
 * Added a MISSING_ITEMS to check if disabled things disabled **13NOV2014**
 * Added [GNU Stow] for installing **06MAR2014**
+* Added mutt with multiple accounts, using offlineimap, not-much, and msmtp **25AUG2015**

 ###Plans: